Telecominfraproject/oopt-tai-implementations/README.md

 build instructions.
 The repo currently contains the following components:

 * tai_ac400 - The TAI adapter code for the Acacia AC400 module
+* tai_mux - A TAI adapter which multiplexes access to multiple, possible different, TAI adapters.

 For more information about:
 * TAI: https://github.com/Telecominfraproject/oopt-tai